-Unresolved disagreements with HMRC cannot sometimes be avoided.
+Unresolved disagreements or disputes with HMRC cannot sometimes be avoided.
 When that happens, the Tax Tribunal is available to resolve those disputes.

-Where a dispute over an HMRC decision cannot be resolved, the “formal” route for settlement becomes necessary.
+Where a dispute over an HMRC decision, whatever that may be, cannot be resolved then the “formal” route for settlement becomes necessary.

-Initially, you can ask for an internal review by HMRC, which will be conducted by someone who is “independent” of the point at issue.
+Initially, you can ask for an internal “independent” review by HMRC, which will be conducted by a Reviewer who HMRC say is “independent” of the point at issue.

 A review is either offered by HMRC or requested by you and will be undertaken by someone independent of the dispute.
+However, as the Reviewer is also a member of HMRC, there is a particular need to know how to frame the review process to stand any chance of a successful Review outcome.
 There are time limits for both sides in the review process, but you would normally expect the review to be finalised within the normal 45 day period unless your case is complicated.

 If you do not agree with the results of the review then you can take the dispute forward, normally, to the First-Tier (Tax) Tribunal.